Cinderella (Rodgers and Hammerstein musical): Musical numbers

 In some productions, additional numbers added include "Loneliness of Evening" (cut from South Pacific and introduced in the 1965 broadcast), a song for the prince; and "Boys and Girls like You and Me" (cut from Oklahoma! and subsequently other shows), for the queen and king (in the Royal Dressing Room Scene), which appears in the show's published vocal score.
+The 1993 New York City Opera production added "My Best Love", written for Flower Drum Song and "If I Weren't King", a song cut from the original broadcast, both for the King.
 The 1997 TV adaptation added "Falling in Love with Love" for the Stepmother, "The Sweetest Sounds" for Cinderella and the Prince, and "There's Music in You" (written for Main Street to Broadway), for the Fairy Godmother.
 The 2013 Broadway production was performed in two acts and included the songs "Me, Who Am I?" (cut from Me & Juliet), "Loneliness of Evening" and "Now Is the Time" (cut from South Pacific), "The Pursuit", and "There's Music in You" (written for the film Main Street to Broadway).

 Television productions

 1957 original production

 The musical had to fit into the 90-minute TV program with six commercial breaks, so the show was divided into six short acts.
 Rehearsals started on February 21, 1957.
 Director Ralph Nelson and choreographer Jonathan Lucas, who had choreographed for The Milton Berle Show, were both experienced with musical material on television.
 The orchestrations were by Rodgers' longtime collaborator Robert Russell Bennett.
 Alfredo Antonini, a veteran with CBS, conducted and served as music director.
 In early March, the company moved to CBS Television Color Studio 72, the first CBS-TV color studio in New York and the smallest color studio in the CBS empire at the time.
 The 56 performers, 33 musicians and 80 stagehands and crew were crammed into the small studio together with four giant RCA TK-40A color TV cameras, a wardrobe of up to 100 costumes, over half a dozen huge set pieces, special effects equipment and numerous props.
 The orchestra played in a small room with special equipment to overcome the suppressed acoustics.
 One of the four color TV cameras failed during the live telecast, adding to the production's technical difficulties.
 CBS invested in a massive marketing campaign, as did the sponsors, Pepsi-Cola and the Shulton Company (then maker of Old Spice).
 Ed Sullivan also promoted Cinderella, which would be seen in his usual Sunday night time slot, with an appearance by Rodgers and Hammerstein on his show the previous Sunday.
 Many of the songs were released on records and to radio stations to familiarize the prospective audience with the music.
 The broadcast was produced for $376,000, more than double the sum usually spent on a TV production at that time.